 - Facial oils, cleansing milk, balms, and micellar water specially formulated for waterproof makeup are also good options.

 - The eyes are the most sensitive part of the face.
 Hence, removing eye makeup should be the first step in your makeup removal routine.
 Always use an eye makeup remover for the purpose.
 Use a soft cotton cloth or a clean cotton pad on the eyes.
+Also, use a Q-tip soaked in makeup remover to remove stubborn mascara or eyeliner from specific areas around the eyes.
 Don’t rub it rigorously and wipe gently.
-Wash once makeup is removed.
+Wash once the makeup is removed.

 Note: You should take off waterproof makeup completely and thoroughly to prevent harmful skin reactions or infections.